ArmandBester/CV/README.md

   - Main supervisor for Honours student developing an HIV integrase drug resistance assay.

-  - Equally shared supervisor for two Honour students on: A simple and rapid approach to prepare Sindbis and West Nile viral RNA controls for differentiation between positive samples and laboratory contamination as shown in the publication list.
+  - Equally shared supervisor for two Honours students on: A simple and rapid approach to prepare Sindbis and West Nile viral RNA controls for differentiation between positive samples and laboratory contamination as shown in the publication list.

-  - Co-supervisor for M. Med student looking at the influence of volumes on dry blood spot card for infant HIV diagnostics.
+  - Co-supervisor for M. Med student looking at the influence of volumes on dry blood spot samples for infant HIV diagnostics.

   - Co-supervision of M. Med student looking at HBV drug resistance and viral loads